chezyio/SC3010/README.md

     -   printf(user_input) treats user input as a format string, allowing attackers to use specifiers like %x, %s, or %n to leak memory, crash the program, or overwrite data
     -   scanf("%s", user_input) does not limit input length, risking overflow of the 100-byte user_input buffer

+-   Must have more format specifiers than actual arguments in order to exploit format string vulnerability
+    -   If there are more arguments than format specifiers, there's no vulnerability as extra arguments will be ignored by the stack

 #### Leaking Information from Stack

 ```c